elixir-marine/mmg-cluster-setup/README.md

     - "_run.sh": Is used to launch installed Piping sw.
 In the particular case, it launches META-pipe, either functional analyses ("_run_execution.sh"), or assembly ("_run_assembly.sh") which is not ready to be used on cPouta yet.
     - "_test.sh": Used to test/validate installed sw.
 In the particular case, it runs META-pipe validation.
     - "_init.sh": Init some env variables for the 3 scripts above.
-    - (not present in the Repo) "workflow-assembly-0.1-SNAPSHOT.jar" - META-pipe jar executable.
-Currently, version 18.
-    - (not present in the Repo) "metapipe-deps-current.tar.gz" - META-pipe dependencies/databases.
-Curently, version 10.
   - all other files/folders: other tool components, not to be modified.
 - all other files/folders: Java project / source files and components.

 2 know before running:
-- When the tool is launched, the first thing it does is the validation of "config.yml", so it should detect if something is wrong, even if, for example, user wrote 1 wrong letter in the flavor name.
+- When the tool is launched, it validates the file "config.yml".
-- However, make sure "config.yml" is configured correctly and according to the needs, pay attention to the comments in the file.
+- However, make sure it is configured correctly and according to the needs.
+- Pay attention to the comments in the file!

 How to run:
 - Method 1: